gerbrent/privacyguides.org/docs/desktop.md

 The Qubes OS operating system secures the computer by isolating subsystems (e.g., networking, USB, etc.) and applications in separate VMs.
 Should one part of the system be compromised, the extra isolation is likely to protect the rest of the system.
 For further details see the Qubes [FAQ](https://www.qubes-os.org/faq/).

+### Kicksecure

+While we strongly recommend against using outdated distributions like Debian, there is a Debian based operating system that has been hardened to be much more secure than typical Linux distributions: [Kicksecure](https://www.kicksecure.com/).
+Kicksecure, in oversimplified terms, is a set of scripts, configurations, and packages that substantially reduce the attack surface of Debian.
+It covers a lot of privacy and hardening recommendations by default.

 ## Criteria

 **Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
 We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.